hrhotz/galaxy2shiny2galaxy/README.md

 If everything is set up properly, the Galaxy tool should now work.
-If you run it, a new directoy (named by the Galaxy job id) will be created.
-It will lokk like this:
+If you run it, a new directory (named by the Galaxy job id) will be created.
+It will look like this:

     encoded.history.id
     table  (a sym link to the dataset)